ffAudio/LicenseServer/README.md

 Dependencies
 ------------

-Client: 	JUCE/C++
+- Client: 	JUCE/C++
-Server: 	To be decided
+- Server: 	To be decided
-Database:	To be decided
+- Database:	To be decided

+JUCE is dual licenced.
+There is no license included when using this project.

 Protocol
 --------